Meghan accuses UK royals of racism, says 'didn't want to be alive'

 “I had three conversations with my grandmother, and two conversations with my father before he stopped taking my calls.
 And then he said, can you put this all in writing?”

-Detractors say the couple, whose official title is the Duke and Duchess of Sussex, wanted the limelight, but were not willing to live with the attention it brought.
+Detractors say the couple, whose official title is the Duke and Duchess of Sussex, wanted the limelight, but were not willing to live with the attention and scrutiny it brought.

 To supporters, their treatment shows how an outdated British institution lashed out against a modern, independent biracial woman.